Stinrb/hr-attrition-analysis/README.md

 ## Dataset Limitations

+1. The dataset does not contain date columns, limiting our ability to analyze trends over time.
-- The dataset does not track the number of promotions an employee has received, only the years since the last promotion.
+2. It does not track the number of promotions an employee has received, only the years since their last promotion.

-- Employees with 0 years_since_last_promotion are assumed to be recently promoted, but we lack a timeline to confirm when the promotion occurred.
+3. Employees with 0 years_since_last_promotion are assumed to have been recently promoted, but without a timeline, we cannot confirm when the promotion occurred.

-- This limitation affects how we interpret career progression and promotion recency trends.
+These limitations affect how we interpret career progression and promotion recency trends.

 ## Key Insights